 Phragmites control.
-At Catlett Islands, the most urgent management action needed is to control Phragmites.
-At this time (2005), Phragmites covers approximately 1.1 acres (see Figure 5, and Appendix E).
+At Sweet Hall Marsh, a high priority management action is Phragmites control.
+Phragmites covers at least 18.5 acres at the Reserve, as determined by aerial survey methods during summer 2006 (Appendix E).
 Due to its current limited distribution, control actions for Phragmites have a high likelihood of success at relatively low cost.
+Delayed action will result in increased expansion of existing patches, possible development of new patches, and increased control costs.

-Phragmites has often been treated with glyphosate-based herbicides (Norris et al., 2002).
-Use of these products has been shown to require carefully timed and annually repeated treatments to effect control.
-However, another product has come into use for treating Phragmites.
-Based on imazapyr and approved for wetland use in 2003, the herbicide "Habitat" appears to provide control with only one treatment, or with relatively minor "mop-up" treatments (Hutto, pers. comm.
-2004).
-The effective application window for imazapyr is much wider than glyphosate.
+Until recently, Phragmites was treated exclusively with glyphosate-based herbicides (Norris et al. 2002).
+Use of these products has been shown to require carefully timed and successive-year repeat treatments to give good control.
+However, an alternative product became available for treating Phragmites in wetland situations in 2003.
+Containing the active ingredient imazapyr, the herbicide HabitatTM has been shown to provide good control often with only one treatment, followed by minor "mop-up" treatments to control areas that may have been missed the first time.
+The effective application window for imazapyr is wider than for glyphosate.
 Therefore, managers have more leeway in planning and executing management.
 Glyphosate treatment requires late growing season application, which coincides with higher occurrence of tropical storm activity.
-Imazapyr can be applied throughout the growing season, but appears to be most effective during spring and early summer.
+Imazapyr can be applied throughout the growing season, although later applications (as with glyphosate) have the advantage of selectively controlling target vegetation due to the late senescence habit of non-native Phragmites.

 Additional notes on imazapyr.
 Imazapyr is a non-selective herbicide used to control grasses, broadleaved and woody species.
 It inhibits the synthesis of broad-chained amino acids which are only found in plants.
 Animals obtain this group of amino acid by eating plants.
 Imazapyr is degraded in soils by microbial breakdown, where its half-life in soils range from one to five months.
 When exposed to sunlight in a water column, the half-life may be as low as one to two days.
 Testing of imazapyr has shown it is not toxic to birds or mammals, but it can cause severe eye damage.
 Although imazapyr has been shown to have no toxic effects on bobwhite quail and mallard ducks, it has not been tested specifically on shorebirds (Entrix, Inc. 2003).
-It does not affect algae or submersed vegetation, and has a low toxicity to fish (Tu et al., 2001).
+It does not affect algae or submersed vegetation, and has a low toxicity to fish (Tu et al. 2001).

-The goal of Phragmites management at Catlett Islands is to reduce its abundance and encourage recolonization of the infested areas by native vegetation.
-Estimated cost of aerial HabitatTM application is \$465/hectare (\$186/acre), including chemical, helicopter, and crew.
-This estimate assumes aerial spraying at Catlett Islands in conjunction with aerial spraying at Goodwin Islands.
-Costs for ground-based and boat-based herbicide control of Phragmites are highly variable and dependent upon a multitude of parameters.
-Estimated costs of boat-based spraying using HabitatTM are \$140-\$370/acre; estimated costs of boat-based spraying using generic glyphosate products are \$75-\$240/acre; and estimated costs of backpack-based ground control are \$100-\$320/acre.
+The goal of Phragmites management at Sweet Hall Marsh is to reduce its abundance and encourage recolonization of the infested areas by native vegetation.
+Anticipated cost for aerial HabitatTM application in 2007 is \$250/acre, including both chemical and applicator fees.
+This cost estimate assumes aerial spraying at Sweet Hall Marsh in conjunction with aerial spraying at other nearby properties, since economies of scale will greatly affect aerial application cost rates.
+Costs for ground-based and boat-based herbicide control of Phragmites are highly variable and dependent on many factors.
+Estimated (2007) costs of boat-based spraying using HabitatTM are \$300-\$500/acre; estimated costs of boat-based spraying using generic glyphosate products are \$200-\$350/acre; and estimated costs of backpack-based ground control are \$100-\$320/acre.
 The lower estimates are for "in-house" staff (trained and certified), while the higher end of the range assumes use of contractor services.